-On June 2, 2021, Ms. Cassandra Joseph was appointed non-executive director of the Company.
 On August 27, 2021, Ms. Joseph was appointed Chair of the Company's Board of Directors, succeeding Mr. Donald Huston, previous Chairman and President, and Mr. Bryan Disher was appointed non-executive director and Chair of the Audit and Compensation and Corporate Governance committees of the Board of Directors.
 Dr. William Willoughby, Chief Executive Officer ("CEO") of the Company, assumed the role of President, in addition to his role as CEO, effective on that date.

-After the quarter end, Mr. Ken Owen was appointed non-executive director to the Company's Board of Directors and Mr. Huston and Ms. Amanda Chow resigned from the Board.
+On September 28, 2021, Mr. Ken Owen was appointed non-executive director to the Company's Board of Directors and on November 18, 2021, Mr. Donald Huston and Ms. Amanda Chow resigned from the Board.